 george-michael-older.jpg

-There are few artists have effected the music industry like George Michael.
+There are few artists who have affected the music industry like George Michael.

 Not just one of the biggest superstars of the 1980s - forming a trifecta with Prince and Madonna's whose influence, success and output has no hopes of ever being replicated - George's discography have paved the way for countless artists after him.